Users, uses and production of gender statistics: an overview

 + Gender roles

 are social and behavioral norms that, within a specific culture, are widely considered to be socially appropriate for individuals of a specific sex.
 These often determine differences in the responsibilities and tasks assigned to women, men, girls and boys within and outside the private sphere of their household.

 + Gender-sensitive concepts and methods of data collection

 Gender-sensitive concepts and methods of data collection

-take into account the diversity of various groups of women and men, their specific activities and challenges; and aim to reduce sex and gender bias in data collection, such as underreporting of women’s economic activity, underreporting of violence against women, or undercounting of girls, their births or their deaths.
+take into account the diversity of various groups of women and men and their specific activities and challenges and aim to reduce sex and gender bias in data collection, such as the underreporting of women’s economic activity, the underreporting of violence against women and the undercounting of girls, their births or their deaths.